 Pumpkin and chocolate are true besties that deserve to live side by side.
 This keto chocolate pumpkin pound cake has a rich, dark chocolate flavor with a subtle hint of pumpkin spice flavor.
 Although you can certainly serve this cake plain, I decided to dress it up by adding a drizzle of orange icing to make it a feast for the eyes too.

 My recipe for pumpkin chocolate pound cake is making an appearance early because as far as I am concerned it’s never too soon to kick off pumpkin season.

 Have you ever wondered if the flavors of chocolate and pumpkin go together?
-I am here to share with you that this combo is indeed delicious.
-My low carb pumpkin chocolate pound cake will reassure that these two flavor profiles are meant to go together.
+Well, don’t.
+I am here to tell you that this combo is pure deliciousness.
+My low carb pumpkin chocolate pound cake will convince any skeptic that these two flavor profiles are meant to go together.

-I created a low carb chocolate pumpkin pound cake to quench all your cravings safely.
+I created a low carb chocolate pumpkin pound cake because I wanted to quench all your seasonal cravings safely.
 Why add chocolate though?
 Do I even have to answer this?
 Come on?

-Because chocolate makes everything better, and this includes this low carb chocolate pumpkin pound cake.
-I chose to use cocoa powder in this recipe to ensure you get a bold chocolate taste with every bite.
+Well, If I must, because chocolate makes everything better, and this keto-friendly cake was no exception.
+It uses cocoa powder to ensure you get a bold chocolate taste with every bite.